Jewish parasite: Nazism

 Through this comparison with parasites, pests and diseases the Jews were systematically denied to be human beings.
 Nazi propaganda was able to tie in here with the medieval image of the Jew as a well poisoner.
 However, these comparisons became much more important as a result of the more widespread knowledge of medicine and hygiene in the 20th century.
 The only solution that remained in this logic was the physical extermination of the alleged pests, the Holocaust.
 In the Nazi training literature, this consequence was repeatedly openly addressed.
 For example, in "Training Foundations for the Reich Themes of the NSDAP for the Year 1941/42" it was stated that a body infested with bacteria had to overcome these parasites, or it was overcome by them.
 He then had to take care to prevent a new infection in the future.
 This is also the case in people's lives:

 With the propaganda of the "Jews as world parasites", Wehrmacht members were indoctrinated hundreds of thousands of times by their Nazi command officers until the last months of the Second World War.
 As late as 1944, posters were stuck in the General government showing rats in front of a star of David with the inscription: "Żydzi powracają wraz z bolszewizmen" (German: "Die Juden kehren mit dem Bolschewismus zurück").
-This was intended to mobilize anti-Semitic resentments of the Polish population against the advancing Red Army and to prevent further resistance against the German occupation.
+This was intended to mobilize antisemitic resentments of the Polish population against the advancing Red Army and to prevent further resistance against the German occupation.